This post may contain affiliate links. Please read our disclosure for more info.

 What’s more fun than doing one of your favorite yoga poses with one of your favorite people?
 Practicing yoga itself is such a rewarding practice, but practicing yoga with a partner can really make things even more enjoyable.

-I’ve gathered a list of 50 yoga poses for to people you to try with your friend or partner, but first, let’s go over why you should try partner yoga.
+I’ve gathered a list of 50 yoga poses for 2 people you to try with your friend or partner, but first, let’s go over why you should try partner yoga.

 Benefits of Partner Yoga